Compact Continuous Cold Atomic Beam from a Single Cell with 3D Cooling and Ultra-low Light Shift: Characterization

 We next evaluate the light shift arising from fluorescence and stray light by measuring the frequency shift of the Ramsey fringes.
 The interrogation time is modulated (by tuning $v$) to place the LO frequency near center of the fringe, thereby minimizing velocity-to-frequency coupling.
 Fig.~\ref{fig:dfonMOTP}(a) shows the central portion of the Ramsey fringes at various MOT powers.
 The vertical spread of the signal reflects amplitude noise due to flux instability rather than LO frequency noise.
 As the MOT power decreases, the fringe amplitude diminishes because of the reduced flux, while the center frequency of the fringe shifts upward.

+The light shift due to the MOT beams is obtained from the relative change of the Ramsey central frequency as a function of the MOT laser power.
 The frequency shifts shown in Fig.~\ref{fig:dfonMOTP}(a) are summarized in Fig.~\ref{fig:dfonMOTP}(b), showing that the sensitivity of the center frequency to the MOT laser power is $-1.653\times10^{-3}~\mathrm{Hz/mW}$.
 The source-induced light shift at a typical MOT power ($300~\mathrm{mW}$) is $-0.51(4)~\mathrm{Hz}$.
 This is negligible compared with Raman- or CPT-induced shifts \cite{Pati2011,Wu2019,AbdelHafiz2020}.
 If the MOT power is stabilized at the $10^{-6}$ level \cite{Tricot2018}, the resulting fractional instability from this source is below $7.6\times10^{-17}$.
 The combination of continuous operation, low decoherence, and ultra-low light shift demonstrates that this compact beam source is highly suitable for precision clocks and interferometers.

+Table~\ref{tab:table1} compares our source with representative single-cell continuous cold-atom beam sources.
+In the absence of both pushing beams and off-axis OM beams, a 2D MOT produces atomic beams with longitudinal temperatures on the order of several tens of kelvin.
+With the introduction of a pushing beam, conventional 3D MOT and 2D$^+$ MOT sources typically achieve longitudinal temperatures in the tens-of-millikelvin range.
+In contrast, by employing off-axis OM beams without any laser light collinear to the atomic beam, our setup generates a continuous cold atomic beam with longitudinal temperatures that are reduced by two to three orders of magnitude relative to conventional approaches.

+In addition, the source-induced light shift of $-0.51(4)~{\rm Hz}$ is approximately 400 times smaller than the $-200~{\rm Hz}$ reported using previous light-shift suppression methods \cite{Huang2016}, while the measured decoherence rate $6.95(8)~{\rm s^{-1}}$ is lower than the $10\pm10~{\rm s^{-1}}$ reported in Ref. \cite{Kwolek2020}.